 Deaths and burials in Fife before 1855 have been published on CD-ROM by Fife Family History Soc.

 These are the records of all births, marriages & deaths since 1 January 1855, held in New Register House in Edinburgh, where they can be seen on payment of a fee.
 Information about how to access these records by visiting Edinburgh in person is at ScotlandsPeople Centre.

-Indexes and actual records for Statutory Registers of Births, Marriages & Deaths, beginning 1 Jan 1855, are available online, following registration and the purchase of credits, at the official web-site, ScotlandsPeople.
-The actual records of births can be seen at that site from 1855 up to 100 years ago; of marriages, from 1855 up to 75 years ago; for deaths, from 1855 up to 50 years ago.
+Indexes for Statutory Registers of Births, Marriages & Deaths, beginning 1 Jan 1855, are available online, following registration, at the official web-site, ScotlandsPeople.
+After purchase of credits, the actual records of births can be seen at that site from 1855 up to 100 years ago; of marriages, from 1855 up to 75 years ago; for deaths, from 1855 up to 50 years ago.
 More recent records can be ordered.